franklingu/franklingu.github.io/README.md

 [![Build Status](https://travis-ci.org/franklingu/franklingu.github.io.svg?branch=master)](https://travis-ci.org/franklingu/franklingu.github.io)

 ### Introduction
 This is a personal blog for [franklingu](mailto:franklingujunchao@gmail.com) for keeping notes of thoughts on programming(Python, Ruby, iOS, Linux or anything that I came across or read about) or life in general.
-You can visit it [here](http://franklingu.github.io/).
+You can visit it [franklingu.github.io](http://franklingu.github.io/).

 ### About Me
 I am currently a developer in a hedge fund, mainly working with data and provide development support to researchers and quant developers.
-I am currently learning in depth about Python, Linux administration.
-I am also learning Scala and data analysis as well as personal interests.
+I am currently learning in depth about Python.
+I am also learning Scala and data analysis as personal interests.

 ### Related: